Hollowness effect and entropy in high energy elastic scattering: Confinement Potential

-Taking into account the above discussion, the energy scale $\mu$ may be connected with $s$ by assuming the simple relation $\mu^{2}=\eta s$ where $0< \eta \leq 1$, which implies that $\mu$ is just a fraction of the energy involved in the elastic scattering process\footnote{One can note that $\eta=1$ within the approach of point-like particles used above in the Sec. \ref{sec:3a}, which corresponds to the case of interactions between structureless fundamental constituents (fermions, bosons) of the Standard Model at present accuracy level.}.
-Taking into account the energy balance in finite-size particles collisions, one can use $\eta=1/9$ \cite{J.Nyiri.Int.J.Mod.Phys.A.18.2403.2003,EPJC-70-533-2010}.
-Moreover, it should point out that assumption connecting $\mu$ with the energy collision is not new, being successfully used for a long-time ago \cite{M.Basile.etal.Lett.
-Nuovo.Cimen.38(10).359.1983}.
+Taking into account the above discussion, the energy scale $\mu$ may be connected with $s$ by assuming the simple relation $\mu^{2}=\eta s$ where $0< \eta \leq 1$, which implies that $\mu$ is just a fraction of the energy involved in the elastic scattering process\footnote{One can note that $\eta=1$ within the approach of point-like particles used above in the Sec. \ref{sec:4}, which corresponds to the case of interactions between structureless fundamental constituents (fermions, bosons) of the Standard Model at present accuracy level.}.
+Taking into account the energy balance in finite-size particles collisions, one can use $\eta=1/9$ \cite{J.Nyiri.Int.J.Mod.Phys.A.18.2403.2003,EPJC-70-533-2010}, which results in $\mu^{2}=s_{e^{+}e^{-}}$, where $s_{e^{+}e^{-}}$ is the square of the collision energy in $e^{+}e^{-}$ annihilation.
+The $s_{e^{+}e^{-}}$ is usually used for running coupling in QCD.
+Moreover, it should point out that assumption connecting the effective energy scale for hadronic collisions ($\mu$ in context of the present work) with $s_{e^{+}e^{-}}$ is not new, being widely and successfully used for decades in many studies, in particular, for the leading effect \cite{LNC-38-359-1983}, total cross section in nucleon-nucleon collisions \cite{PAN-81-508-2018} etc. It should be stressed that $\Lambda_{ {\mbox{QCD}}}$ is estimated only for $n_{f} \geq 3$ \cite{PDG-PRD-98-030001-2018}.
+Thus, one can consider $\mu \geq 0.96$ GeV, i.e. $\sqrt{s} \geq 2.88$ GeV based on the perturbatively defined coupling for strong interactions, and taking into account the condition for the lightness of the quark with a certain flavor, as well as the relation between $\mu^{2}$ and $s$ given above.
+This energy range cover almost all energies allowed for nucleon-nucleon collisions with exception of the narrow region close to the low boundary $\sqrt{s_{ {\mbox{l.b.}}}}$.

 The assumption performed above is analogous to the momentum fraction $x$ carried by a scattered quark in deep inelastic scattering.
 The hadron density grows as the energy increases, since there is a change in the fractal dimension of the total cross-section, as proposed in \cite{bc}.
 This can be viewed as the parton density increasing, implying the use of very small values for $x$.
 The cutoff in the parton density growth can be studied by the Balitski--Kovchegov equation, that realizes this saturation through pomeron fan diagrams \cite{bartels_braun}.
 On the other hand, as the density grows, the distance narrows between $\bar{q}q$ pairs and within the pairs itself.